nighthaven/rick_morty_api/README.md

     - this will import the json file in the table of the database.
     - if you need to see manually the database you can open the link : http://inloop.github.io/sqlite-viewer/ or use the module sqlite explorer on vscode.

+### installing all module

+01. don't hesitate to install the requirement creating a virtual environnement

-03. depending on where the API is tested, enter the host of the API and then
+02. depending on where the API is tested, enter the host of the API and then
     - enter the route "/" to see the root

+03.searching the route
-    - enter the route "/characters" to see the characters
+- enter in the URL "/characters" to see the characters
-    - enter the route "/episodes" to see the episodes
+- enter in the URL "/episodes" to see the episodes
+- enter in the URL "/comment" to see the comment
+- enter in the URL "/comment/idOfTheComment" to see the comment by id
+- enter in the URL "/comments/ch=idOfTheCharacter" to see the comment by character
+- enter in the URL "/comments/ch=idOfTheCharacter?episode_id=idOfTheEpisode" to see the comment by character in episode
+- enter in the URL "/comments/filter=typeWhatYouWant" to filter the comment by what you want

+04. adding, deleting or update
+- use /docs to do so